 You should use the Public.pem in "Certificate" and the Privatkey in "Privat key".

-PS: you have to rename the Privatkey.pem to Privatkey.key, otherwise Sophos will not take this certificate.
+PS: you have to rename the Privatkey.pem to Privatkey.key.
+Otherwise, Sophos won’t take this certificate.

 In case of renewal (each 90 Days), you have to choose a process.

-You can simply upload the new LE certificate with another Name and replace it in WAF/Webadmin.
+You can upload the new LE certificate with another Name and replace it in WAF/Webadmin.

-Or you can "update" the current LE certificate with new public.pem / privat.key.
-But for this method, you have to switch to a fallback certificate in WAF/Webadmin, because Sophos cannot update a certificate, which is currently in use.
+Or you can "update" the current LE certificate with the new public.pem / privat.key.
+But for this method, you have to switch to a fallback certificate in WAF/Webadmin, because Sophos can't update a currently used certificate.

-After all, those steps are manual process each 90 Days.
+After all, those steps are manual processes every 90 Days.

-You can "script" this, if you want to.
-So basically upload the certificate each 90 Days to Sophos .
+You can "script" this if you want to.
+So basically, upload the certificate every 90 Days to Sophos.

-If you want to script this, this community can help you in case you are struggling with a point!
+If you want to script this, this community can help you if you struggle with a point.

-So simply open a new thread with your issue with the API, we will try to find a solution.
+So please open a new thread with your issue with the API, and we’ll try to find a solution.

-Sophos Factory brings a new Tool to automate Script based approaches.
-This means, you can easily run a Script like Certbot or Lego in a Sophos Factory environment to generate the certificate and upload it to the Sophos Firewall.
+Sophos Factory brings a new Tool to automate Script-based approaches.
+This means you can easily run a Script like Certbot or Lego in a Sophos Factory environment to generate and upload the certificate to the Sophos Firewall.